valory-xyz/open-autonomy/docs/package_publishing.md

 <figure markdown>
 ![](./images/run_service.svg)
-<figcaption>An operator runs an agent that forms part of a service</figcaption>
+<figcaption>A node operator runs an agent instance that forms part of a service</figcaption>
 </figure>